JensDijkstra/Project-NAO/Design Report/DesignReport.md

 ## Preparation

 ### Function Analysis
-In this chapter the basic and subfunctions of the NAO robot will be explained in detail.
+In this chapter the basic and sub functions of the NAO robot will be explained in detail.
 #### Performing the 10-form
 The NAO robot will need to be able to perform 10 different Tai-Chi poses.
 #### Tracking movements
-The robot will be able to track the users movements and calculate the angles in witch the users limbs are positiont in.
+The robot will be able to track the users movements and calculate the angles in witch the users limbs are position in.
 #### Comment on poses
-With the information about the angles NAO will determine if all the limbs are in a certain margin of accuracie.
+With the information about the angles NAO determines if all the limbs are in a certain margin of accuracie.
 NAO will then determine an appropriate comment on the users movements.
 #### Learn faces
-When NAO first meets the user it will ask some personal information about the user and during that time it will try to learn and save the users face so that it can recognice the user later.
+When NAO first meets the user it will ask some personal information about the user and during that time it will try to learn and save the users face so that it can recognie the user later.
 #### Recognice faces
 Once a users face is saved it can recognice the user at any thime and only respond when the correct user is found.
 #### Track faces